 There are many ways the spine can be damaged.
 Some are malpractice related.
-To get an honest, straightforward evaluation of what happened in your case, talk to our medical malpractice lawyer, Sean Cleary, who has the experience and knowledge to consult medical specialists and find the answers you need.
+Most spinal surgery errors occur as a result of a surgeon's slip of the hand or poor judgment call.
+To get an honest, straightforward evaluation of what happened in your case, speak to our medical malpractice lawyer Sean M. Cleary, who has the experience and knowledge to consult medical specialists and find the answers you need.

 A 40-year-old patient had symptoms of a pinched spinal nerve on her left side.
 Diagnostic films showed a small protruding disc on the right side of her spine but no symptoms on the left side.
 Although there was no medical correlation between a spinal deformity and her symptoms, clearly no cause and effect, the surgeon nonetheless recommended surgery to correct the protruding disc, which was too small to justify surgery.
-It was not causing any symptoms.
-The standard of care prohibits surgery on a protruding disc that was not causing any symptoms.
+It was not causing any symptoms and the standard of care prohibits surgery in such situations.

 The surgeon did not fully repair the dural sheath tear because he claimed that he could see the whole tear in his operating field and chose not to expose more of the spine to attempt a complete repair.
 However, the dural sheath tear should have been completely repaired in this surgery.

-He closed the surgical site, discharged the patient and left town on vacation leaving no one in charge.
-The patient ultimately developed a torn dural sheath and rapidly developing paralysis.
+He closed the surgical site, discharged the patient, and left town on vacation leaving no one in charge.
+The patient developed a torn dural sheath and ultimately paralysis.
 It was malpractice to leave such a patient with no one to monitor a potentially dangerous condition.